Growing Up with Emotionally Unavailable Parents

 Determine whether your parent has any unresolved previous trauma.
 You can better understand their behavior and see that they might be repeating patterns they picked up from their upbringing and understanding of your parent’s difficulties.

-Focus on your own healing.
+Focus on your healing.

 The emotional availability assessment